aleksibovellan/wazuh-alerts-to-signal/README.md

 ## Overview

-These cron-repeated automatic scripts parse and classify Wazuh alert JSONs into 3 alert categories, and then automatically send them into their relevant Signal chat groups named:
+These two cron-repeated automated scripts parse and classify Wazuh alert JSONs into 3 x alert categories, and automatically send them into their relevant Signal chat groups named:

 1. General Alerts
 2. Portscans